 INTRODUCTION

 Soil salinity is one of the most detrimental abiotic factors affecting crop plants as majority of agriculturally important plants are salt sensitive.
 A saline soil is characterized on the basis of electrical conductivity (EC) of the saturation extract (ECe) in the soil exceed 4 dS/m at 25̊ C and possess 15% exchangeable sodium (Shrivastava and Kumar, 2015).
 On the global scale, 20% of the cultivated and 33% of the irrigated agriculturally useful land is affected by the salinity (Wang et al., 2012).
-The salinity affected area in the aerable land is expected to rise owing to the climate change, making a threat to food security for the ever increasing population (Chele et al., 2021).
+The salinity affected area in the arable land is expected to rise owing to the climate change, making a threat to food security for the ever increasing population (Chele et al., 2021).

 Wheat, rice and maize encompass the major staple crops globally with a significance of carbohydrate and protein intake.
 Among these, wheat (Triticum aestivum L.) ranked on the first position due to ease of domestication and prime contributor as primary staple food on global level (Iqbal et al., 2021).
 Wheat plants are sensitive to the salinity stress and it negatively impacts the growth and development of the plant, with low productivity to complete crop failure under extreme saline stress conditions.
 Further, salinity stress imparts negative effect on seed germination, root activity, morphological traits, yield and yield attributing characters in wheat (EL Sabagh et al., 2021).
 Soil salinity imparts osmotic imbalances, ion toxicity and oxidative stress damage with severe nutrients deficiency.
 High level of soil salinity results into nutrient imbalances and interfere with uptake of some essential plant nutrients through root (Othman et al., 2023).